Seahawks coach Pete Carroll remains optimistic about the future: ‘You can count on us to figure it out’

 But if Carroll, who is finishing his 12th season with the team, has any thought that these next two games might be his last two with the Seahawks, he gave zero hint of it Monday.

-Instead, the 70-year-old Carroll talked optimistically of the future, both during his regular weekly radio show and during a later Zoom session with media, stating he does not see a need for big changes.
+Instead, the 70-year-old Carroll talked optimistically of the future, both during his regular weekly radio show on ESPN 710 Seattle and during a later Zoom session with media members, stating he does not see a need for big changes.

 “Not one reason at all am I thinking that we have to restart this whole thing and create a new philosophy and a new approach and all that," Carroll said on his radio show.
 “I don’t think that.
 I think we’ve got the essence of what we need."